English Country Dances (Beta)

 This dance began life as a variation on a nineteenth century American contra dance called Dandy’s Hornpipe.
 Figures evolved from there and ECD styling seemed to suit.
 By now very little of Dandy’s Hornpipe remains.
 I created the dance in 2010; the latest revision is from November 2020.

 Most of my ECD dance compositions start with a tune, but this one did not, and finding the best sort of tune took years.
-For a long while it was set to a very beautiful waltz, but eventually I saw reason and chose this jig (which Chris Sackett also used for his dance, The Skin of Our Teeth).
+For a long while it was set to a very beautiful waltz, but eventually I saw reason and chose this jig (which Chris Sackett has also used for his dance, The Skin of Our Teeth).

 Revised during the COVID-19 pandemic, and dedicated to Jennifer Staples, who made my linen cravat… and tried valiantly to teach me to tie it.
 Jennifer says that the full double figure-8 resembles the tying of a regency cravat.
 This version was first danced on Jennifer’s birthday: July 11, 2021.